 Speaker, 18-19 January 2018, Edinburgh Law School, Playfair Library, Scotland, UK.

-- Gave a presentation entitled “Future Dispute Settlement Mechanism for Deep Seabed Regime.”
+- Presented a speech entitled “Future Dispute Settlement Mechanism for Deep Seabed Regime.”

 Symposium on International Law at Sea

-Speaker, 15-16 March 2018, Xueyuanlu Campus, China University of Political Science and Law (CUPL), Beijing, China.
+Speaker, 15-16 March 2018, Xueyuanlu Campus, China University of Political Science and Law, Beijing, China.

-- Gave a presentation entitled “Judicial Settlement of Law Enforcement at Sea --Interpretative method, Jurisdiction and Applicable Law.”
+- Presented a paper entitled “Judicial Settlement of Law Enforcement at Sea --Interpretative method, Jurisdiction and Applicable Law.”

 Symposium on the Principle of Effective Control in International Law

-Speaker, 11-12 November 2017, Xueyuanlu Campus, China University of Political Science and Law (CUPL), Beijing, China.
+Speaker, 11-12 November 2017, Xueyuanlu Campus, China University of Political Science and Law, Beijing, China.

-- Gave a presentation entitled “Attribution of Responsibility to UN Military Peacekeepers: Rethinking the ‘Effective Control’ Criteria and the Future Development.”
+- Presented a speech entitled “Attribution of Responsibility to UN Military Peacekeepers: Rethinking the ‘Effective Control’ Criteria and the Future Development.”